What are the dates? How much does it cost? How do I register

 Every day there are times when campers are assigned to small groups, participate with the full group, and times when they can choose their activity.
-Each cabin sleeps 5-7 campers and 1-2 counselors, we plan cabin groups to mix ages, balancing new and returning campers.
+Campers sleep in yurts or tent groups with 5-7 campers and 1-2 counselors, we plan groups to mix ages, balancing new and returning campers.
 Campers and parents can choose during registration if they prefer a single-gender or gender-neutral/mixed-gender cabin.
 During morning plork times campers are free to volunteer for a project and choose to work together.
 Our “small groups” are mixed genders and ages, campers and staff who meet daily for supportive sharing and chores, read more about them here.
 As a small summer camp of up to 30 campers and CITs per session, we like that everyone gets to know everyone.

 Where and when do we drop off and pick up campers?
 Can my camper carpool with another family?